Mass Lobby of Parliament FAQs

 Do I need to pre-arrange a meeting with my MP?
 How do I do this?

 Please contact your MP in advance of the 26th June to avoid disappointment.
-We will write a template email which you can use to contact your MP (coming soon!).
+Please use our TEMPLATE EMAIL to contact your MP.
 It may be the case that there are a few of you to see one MP.
 Your MP may arrange a time for everyone to meet at the same time.
 We will try to connect you/introduce you to others in your constituency so that you could meet up at the Emmanuel Centre before meeting with your MP.
 If due to personal reasons you would like to meet your MP on your own (so you are able to share your personal experience for instance) then we can help to arrange this.
-If for any reason you do not wish to meet with your constituency MP then please contact WIP (email@example.com) and we could look into you meeting with a different relevant MP (a member of the Justice Select Committee, or a Shadow Justice Minister for example).
+If you are representing a Women’s Centre then please contact all the MP’s that your Centre covers so we can meet with as many MPs as we can on the day.
+We could try to organise one meeting with several MPs.
+If for any reason you do not wish to meet with your constituency MP or they are unable to meet on the day then please contact WIP (firstname.lastname@example.org) and we could look into you meeting with a different relevant MP (a member of the Justice Select Committee, or a Shadow Justice Minister for example).

 What if I do not hear from my MP?